Toddler's Stone Turns Out To Be Valuable Historical Relic

 This is precisely what happened to one family on an ordinary day that turned extraordinary.
 During a relaxed walk along an old, dusty dirt path, the Nitzan family was enjoying the fresh air and the simple pleasures of the outdoors.

 Among the many stones scattered across the ground, three-year-old Ziv Nitzan noticed one that looked a little different.
-With the boundless curiosity that only a toddler can have, Ziv reached down and picked up the stone, brushing off the layers of sand that had gathered over it.
+With the boundless curiosity that only a toddler can possess, Ziv reached down and picked up the stone, brushing off the layers of sand that had gathered on it.
 Unbeknownst to her or her family, this was not just any stone; it was the beginning of an incredible discovery.

 Out of the roughly 7,000 stones scattered around her, Ziv chose one.
 “Then she brushed off the sand and saw that something was different about it,” recalled her older sister, Omer Nitzan, in a translated video that captured the excitement of the moment.
 The child’s simple act of cleaning off the dust revealed details that set the stone apart from all the others.
-It wasn’t just a rock; it had markings and features that hinted at a story far beyond the current day.
+It wasn’t just a rock; it had markings and features that hinted at a story far beyond the present day.

 Family uncovers ancient artifact and reports discovery to authorities.